-On the other hand, the more premium SSD expansion card such as the ASUS Hyper M.2 can utilize the entire 16x mode of the PCIEx16 slot and can handle 4 x NVME SSDs!
-(NVMe are Fast SSDs – Read Below)
+On the other hand, the more premium SSD expansion cards such as the ASUS Hyper M.2 can utilize the entire x16 mode of the PCIEx16 slot and can handle 4 x NVME SSDs!

 The larger the interface of the SSD Expansion slot the faster would be its operating speed and hence the more M.2 slots it would be able to offer.

-In short, you can expand, your SSD capacity if you at least have one X4 slot free.
+In short, and as mentioned earlier, you can expand your NVMe SSD capacity if you at least have one x4 slot free.

 HOWEVER, SPEED IS NOT JUST DEPENDENT ON THE AMOUNT OF PCIe LANES OCCUPIED BY THE SSD CARD.
 WHETHER THE SSD IS SATA OR NVMe AS WELL AS THE PCIE VERSION ALSO MATTERS.
 READ NEXT.

 Basically, SATA SSDs leverage the SATA interface.

-NVMe are a lot more interesting and are much much faster.
-These are found on high performance PCs as well as server grade computers.
+NVMe is a lot more interesting and is much much faster.
+These are found on almost all PCs these days due to their performance benefit.

 NVMe SSDs utilize the PCIe interface instead of the SATA interface.

-This brings us to the the elephant in the room: What is the mSATA?
+This brings us to the elephant in the room: What is the mSATA?

 What are SSD Sizes?

-They mean seem trivial on first glance, but they are very important to note.
+They may seem trivial at first glance, but they are very important to note.